spyder-ide/spyder-docs/doc/variableexplorer.rst

 |

-Besides, you can copy and paste the value of a variable, saving it in the Variable Explorer with any name that you choose.
-This allows you to change the type of the variable that you are pasting which turns out to be really useful, for example if you want to copy the elements of a list into an array.
+Furthermore, you can copy and paste the value of a variable, saving it in the Variable Explorer with any name that you choose.
+This allows you to change the type of the variable that you are pasting which can be very useful, allowing to to, for example, easily copy the elements of a list into an array.

 .. image:: images/variable_explorer/variable-explorer-copy-paste.gif
    :align: center